Akshay-Kumar/MovieTime/README.md

 # Abstract

 1. Objective:
-The main aim of this site  is online booking tickets for various movies in Registered Screens by the users.
+The main objective of this site is online booking tickets for various movies in registered screens by the users.

 2. Problem Definition:
-Here details about Now playing movies and no of tickets available in a particular theatre for particular movie, Movie Details, ticket cost for registered users
+Here details about Now playing movies and no. of tickets available in a particular theatre for particular movie, Movie Details, ticket cost for registered users are displayed.

 3. Existing System: